nanthony21/pwspy_gui/README.md

 # PWSpy_gui
 A collection of GUIs providing users with easy access to the pwspy library.
+The main application provided by this package is the PWS Analysis application.
+You can find a tutorial on using PWS Analysis [here](https://nanthony21.github.io/AnalysisIntroduction/demo.html)

 ## Documentation
 This project is automatically documented by "Sphinx".
 If you have Sphinx installed then you can compile documentation to HTML